 $600 MILLION: The Azzam

 The world’s biggest private superyacht.
 No one knows the owner, but many speculate it is owned by the royal family of Abu Dhabi.
-It reportedly has its own submarine with a missile defense system.
+It reportedly has its own submarine with a missile defence system.

 $590 MILLION: Rising Sun